 Uses of Bamboos

-# The stems of the bamboo are split and used to make buckets, pipes furniture, walking sticks, fishing poles and other utensils.
+2 The stems of the bamboo are split and used to make buckets, pipes furniture, walking sticks, fishing poles, and other utensils.

-# Pulp of bamboos is used to make fine quality paper.
+5 The pulp of bamboos is used to make a fine quality paper.

-# Bamboo is considered to be a lucky symbol and is supposed to bring good fortune.
+10 Bamboo is considered to be a lucky symbol and is supposed to bring good fortune.
 It is the favorite food of the Panda Bear.
-Panda Bears can eat about 20 kg of stems, shoots and leaves each day.
+Panda Bears can eat about 20 kg of stems, shoots, and leaves each day.